Travel Insurance Frequently asked Questions:

 - What is a policy Excess?

 - Most insurance policies have an Excess, which is simply the portion that you as the customer are responsible for.
-On our Annual and Single Trip policies, we offer a waiver to delete this Excess, or if you prefer, you can elect to double the Excesses for a discount.
+On our Annual multi-trip and Single Trip policies, we offer a waiver to delete this Excess.

 - If I buy on-line how do I receive my policy?